juliajung11/website.code/content/home/research.md

 + Jung, Yujin J. "Perceived Inequality,  Redistribution Preferences, and Populist Attitudes in the United States"  (with Eduardo Ryô Tamaki) (in progress)
 + Jung, Yujin J. "Political Campaign of Asian-American Politicians" (with Taewoo Kang) (in progress)
 + Jung, Yujin J. "A Comparative Analysis of the Onset of Campaign Debates in the Electoral Process " (in progress)
++ Jung, Yujin J. "The Impact of the China-North Korea Relationship on International Relations in Asia" (in progress)